B.S. in ECE

 Enrollment and graduation data

-Graduation statistics represent enrollment as of the beginning of the fall semester.
+Graduation statistics represent enrollment at the beginning of the fall semester.
 Degrees awarded information represents degrees awarded in the summer, fall, and spring semesters of the academic year.

 Fundamentals

-To teach our students the fundamentals of science, mathematics, computer science, engineering, and statistics and to develop in our students the ability to formulate and analyze problems and synthesize well designed solutions based on this knowledge and their intuition.
+To teach our students the fundamentals of science, mathematics, computer science, engineering, and statistics and develop in them the ability to formulate and analyze problems and synthesize well-designed solutions based on this knowledge and their intuition.

 Depth and breadth